Dr. Lindsey Co-Authors Study Showing Room for Growth with 988 Lifeline

-NEW YORK— Last year’s launch of 988 as the new number for the national Suicide and Crisis Lifeline marked an important step forward toward meeting the growing demands for mental health services in America, but a newly-published study that was co-authored by NYU Silver Dean and Paulette Goddard Professor of Social Work Michael A. Lindsey reveals room for improvement in how people who experience serious psychological distress use the lifeline, and perceive it after using it.
+NEW YORK— Last year’s launch of 988 as the new number for the national Suicide and Crisis Lifeline marked an important step forward toward meeting the growing demands for mental health services in America, but a newly-published study in JAMA Network Open that was co-authored by NYU Silver Dean and Paulette Goddard Professor of Social Work Michael A. Lindsey reveals room for improvement in how people who experience serious psychological distress use the lifeline, and perceive it after using it.
 Among study participants who had turned to 988 while experiencing serious mental health distress, most indicated that they were not very likely to use the service again.

 The 988 Lifeline provides a phone, text, and chat resource for people who are experiencing suicidal thoughts, hopelessness, substance use crises, and other forms of psychological distress.
 The three-digit dialing code for mental health crises is designed to be accessible and easy to remember, similar to the way that dialing 911 is in emergencies.
 However, most U.S. adults remain unaware of it, as Pew reported this spring.

 Led by researchers at NYU’s School of Global Public Health and Silver School of Social Work, a study was conducted in order to better understand whether people know about 988 and how they use it, depending on their mental wellbeing.
 They surveyed 5,058 U.S. adults to see if people with varying degrees of psychological distress had different levels of awareness and use of 988.